· · · · · · · ·

 Refrigerator Dill Pickles from One Lovely Life

 WHAT SIZE JARS DO YOU USE FOR REFRIGERATOR PICKLES?
-Any size or shape of jar will work, though I’ll be giving amounts per pint (2-cups/16oz) of pickles.
+Any size or shape of jar will work for this easy recipe, though I’ll be giving amounts per pint (2-cups/16oz) of pickles.
 If you’re using a larger or smaller jar, you’ll just need to divide the mixture accordingly.

 CAN I USE DRIED DILL INSTEAD?
 I love dried dill in things like my homemade ranch dressing, but I don’t recommend dried dill for refrigerator dill pickles.
 The flavor won’t be as fresh or potent, and the finely cut dried dill will coat the surface of the pickles instead of just flavoring the brine.